We will begin this sermon in I Timothy 1.

 There is no doubt that most people attracted to those movements believed that the mass movement they joined were of the true religion.
 However, though many people might be quick to volunteer themselves to a developing religious mass movement, the development and growth of God's true church is strictly controlled by the fact that everyone who comes to Christ has been hand-picked by the Father.

 The sovereignty of the Creator God can never be pushed aside by the desires of men who desire to create a mass movement in religion.
 God retains absolute control of what men think and thus God’s true church increases or decreases according to His purpose.
 Always remember that: God is running the show.

-Some of the spirit of Hopper’s analyses applies to us and they play a part in motivating us to become a part of God's purpose.
-On page 11 of Mr. Hopper’s book, he lists three major elements that draw people to join a mass movement.
+Some of the spirit of Hoffer’s analyses applies to us and they play a part in motivating us to become a part of God's purpose.
+On page 11 of Mr. Hoffer’s book, he lists three major elements that draw people to join a mass movement.
 I will paraphrase them because he does not list these elements in a condensed one, two, three, order within his writing.

 Always remember that what God does in His calling of us overrides and dominates our response.
-If God is calling us we are going to come because God will put the pressure on our minds to do so.
-But our response to God is not totally dependent on what Mr. Hopper determines but we may share some aspect of these elements in our traits.
+If God is calling us, we are going to come because God will put the pressure on our minds to do so.
+But our response to God is not totally dependent on what Mr. Hoffer determines, but we may share some aspect of these elements in our traits.

 (1) The potential member of a mass movement must be intensely discontented with his life and yet not economically destitute.
 You always get the idea that when mass movements begin it is always the poor people.
 No it is not.
 College students have started more mass movements than the poor people by far.

 I will explain this thing about not being economically destitute.
 This is why people who are economically fairly well off generally do not join mass movements.
 To be able to live comfortably tends to produce conservatism and thus resistance to the changes the mass movement demands of its members.
 We want to hang on to what we already have.
 Why risk it?
 Remember nonetheless this first point applies to us to some degree.